 The peppers in this post will take care of your red, orange, and yellow food group for the day.
 There are actually two recipes here, both are from Southern Italy: one for a simple sweet pepper antipasto and another for stuffed pepper rolls that can be served as a main dish.
 You get two delicious ways to get your Reds, Yellows, and Oranges.

 The good news is that sweet peppers are still in season and can be found at Farmer’s Markets and the organic section of grocery stores for a decent price.
+For those of you who are interested in growing bell peppers at home, check out Happy DIY Home’s article.

 These recipes are not only good for you, but the colors look lovely on a serving dish!